jean997/GWASBrewer/README.md

 Briefly, `simGWAS` can simulate data with the following features.

-- Data an be produced for continuous traits with user supplied linear causal relationships.
+- Data can be produced for continuous traits with user supplied linear causal relationships.
 - GWAS for multiple traits may have overlapping samples.
 - Data can be generated with or without LD.
 One realistic LD pattern is supplied as built-in data.
 - GWAS for the same trait can be replicated with different sample sizes, LD patterns, and allele frequencies (see the "Resampling and Re-Scaling.." vignette)